chethann/arch-components-boilerplate/README.md

-# Android architecture components boiler plate code for kotlin
+# Android architecture components boilerplate code for kotlin

 The prject includes.